Oma-Siemuri/Connecting-Tableau-to-MySql-Server-for-Analysis-of-Sales-Data/README.md

 The goal of this exercise is to demonstrate the ability to perform ETL tasks from a database to data warehousea for analysis and to build an interactive dashboard in Tableau.
 Keep in mind that you should use SQL querries to do some validation of the outputs from Tableau.

-## I have also attached is a PowerPoint document of the databoard report.
+## I have also attached a PowerPoint document of the databoard report.